yukanak/gmv/README.md

 GMV with Foreground Mitigation
+(See the GMV curved-sky pipeline at `https://github.com/yomori/healqest`.)
 ====

-See the GMV curved-sky pipeline at `https://github.com/yomori/healqest`.
+The most recent scripts are in the `new` directory.